X-O1/sayv/README.md

 # SAYV v1

 SAYV is a savings account that earns yield on digital dollars (stablecoins) via Aave and offers users optional cash advances against their future yield.
-It plugs directly into YieldWield for debt logic and TokenRegistry for token permissions.
+It plugs directly into YieldWield's Yield Advance for yield advance logic and TokenRegistry for token permissions.

 ---